danieleceUL/ARDAN/README.md

 ## Rectified KITTI Qualitative Results
 ![rect roi select kitti](https://github.com/danieleceUL/adaptive_nssfr_sfrmat5/blob/main/images/rect-ROI-select.png)

-Note: You may wish to disable the red bounding boxes as they represent potential slanted edge measurement which have been discarded from overall analysis. in the 'multi_exp_run.m' change the parameter `valInval=1` to `valInval=0` and proceed as per experiments.
+Note: You may wish to disable the red bounding boxes as they represent potential slanted edge measurements which have been discarded from overall analysis. in the 'multi_exp_run.m' change the parameter `valInval=1` to `valInval=0` and proceed as per instructions.
 The commit files already provide the default position of `valInval=0`.

 ## MTF50 Measurements for Unrectified KITTI vs Rectified KITTI
 <p float="kitti MTF50">